-The views of the Bay from the sitting room are breathtaking, and can be enjoyed at all times of the year with the luxury of full central heating and a log burner.
+The views of the Bay from the sitting room in this fabulous detached property are breathtaking, and can be enjoyed at all times of the year with the luxury of full central heating and a log burner.

 The sitting room has a dining table at one end with a large open glass serving hatch to enable the chef to marvel at the views at the same time as cooking in the well equipped kitchen.

 There is a double, a twin and a family bathroom on the living floor.

 A real bonus is that there is a further double bedroom with a shower room downstairs, which has it's own access to the patio and garden.